spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

   Normal  UPDATE  12m   nginx-ingress-controller  Ingress default/web
 ```

-External clients can now access the web service :
+External clients can now access the webservice :

 ![resources](images/ingress.png)

-Note that to avoid Possible cross-origin (CORS) issue, the explore URL will need to be replaced with the ingress URL ( for example, replace *http://ef-kubernetes-app-0:8008/apidoc/healthcheck.json* with *http://localhost/apidoc/healthcheck.json* ).
+Note that to avoid possible cross-origin (CORS) issue, the explore URL will need to be replaced with the ingress URL ( for example, replace *http://ef-kubernetes-app-0:8008/apidoc/healthcheck.json* with *http://localhost/apidoc/healthcheck.json* ).

 <a name="building-and-running-from-tibco-streaming-studio-trade"></a>